FarFromLittle/Questline/README.md

 myQuest:AddObjective(QuestLine.Touch, workspace.TouchPart)
 ```

-There are a total five objective types and can be found [here](https://farfromlittle.github.io/QuestLine/docs/#enums).
+There are a total five objective types and can be found [here](https://farfromlittle.github.io/QuestLine/types/).

-## Player Set-Up
+## Adding Players

 Players must first register with the system before being assigned a questline.